Agave desmetiana Jacobi

-Agave is not a difficult plant to grow.
-They're slow-growing and dramatic and will even thrive on a bit of neglect.
-If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
+Agaves are not difficult plants to grow.
+They are slow-growing and dramatic and will even thrive on a bit of neglect.
+If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
+If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets… – See more at: How to Grow and Care for Agave.
+They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 Agave desmetiana is native to tropical and subtropical eastern Mexico.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus